sajc11/cosc4705-spring2024-hw2-startercode/README.md

-# COSC435 Fall 2022 Homework 2
+# COSC4705 Spring 2024 Homework 2

-Please see the [homework description](https://georgetown.instructure.com/courses/152627/assignments/797845) for a full-write up.
+Please see the [homework description](https://georgetown.instructure.com/courses/183077/assignments/966043) for a full-write up.

 ## Starter and sample code